ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 docker-cluster-one-xbqb2-tlmpb                   Ready    control-plane   24m   v1.24.6
 ```

-Let's use the idempotent model to submit a modified configuration of our "`docker-cluster-one`" Cluster with 3 control plane replicas instead of 1.
+Let's use the idempotent model to submit a modified configuration of our `docker-cluster-one` Cluster with 3 control plane replicas instead of 1.
 We've provided [a reference yaml of this updated configuration in this repo](yamls/clusters/3-docker-cluster-one-3-control-plane-replicas.yaml).

-If you're on masOS or Linux you can diff this modified spec from the original spec used to create the "`docker-cluster-one`" Cluster:
+If you're on masOS or Linux you can diff this modified spec from the original spec used to create the `docker-cluster-one` Cluster:

 ```bash
 diff yamls/clusters/1-docker-cluster-one.yaml yamls/clusters/3-docker-cluster-one-3-control-plane-replicas.yaml